pupilfirst/playbook/stages/4-efficiency.md

 * [How to Measure a User's Experience](http://www.slideshare.net/warwickkay/how-to-measure-a-users-experience) provides a quick overview of various methods to measure (and improve) UX.
 * [Lean UX](https://www.youtube.com/watch?v=5SNSA6pmzjM) is a great video about measuring UX in a lean environment.

+## Common Failures

+* Raising too little money.
+You need money to drive experiments and user growth.
+* Raising too much money.
+This might seem like a contradiction, but too much money makes founders indisciplined.
+Remember: money is not the solution to your problems, it's just a means to arrive at it.
+* Having more than 1 level of hierarchy.
+* Overcompensating missing product/market fit with marketing and press.
+Marketing and Press does not equate to business success, when used effectively they are a tool to rope in customers.

 ## Proceeding to Scale

+When you have identified and solved efficiency bottlenecks in your startup, you can proceed to [Scale](5-scale.md).